hyloguy/hylohubot/README.md

 # This is hylohubot.
+# Developed by Sahar Jafari and Michael Rubinstein

 Whenever the robot enters a room it will send a random message to let you know it knows you are there.